 Let’s say you decide to set aside $100 per paycheck, and you’re paid two times a month.
 That’s a total of $2,400 over the course of a year.
 But you’ll receive that full amount at the beginning of your plan year.

-That said, FSAs also have a “Use it or Lose it” policy, and it’s about as fun as it sounds.
+That said, FSAs also have a “Use it or Lose it” policy.
 The rule says you must use all the money in your FSA within the same plan year that you make the contributions.
 Otherwise, you may have to give up the remaining amount.
 That said, employers may choose one of two options to provide some leniency with the rule.

 First, they can give employees a grace period of up to two-and-a-half months.
 During this time, employees can incur new expenses and use the previous year’s funds to cover them.
-The second option allows participants to carry over up to $550 in 2020 FSA funds to the next plan year, and $570 in 2022.
+The second option allows participants to carry over a small amount of funds, a limit which is set by the IRS each year.

 Because of the “Use it or Lose it” rule, an FSA may not be the best fit for someone who doesn’t incur medical expenses often.
 You must choose how much you want to contribute to the account during open enrollment.
 As a result, it's essential to have a good idea of your upcoming expenses, so you don't overfund the account.

 Finally, FSAs are not portable, so if you leave your employer, you can’t take your FSA funds with you.
 But, if you leave your job and used more FSA funds than you contributed for the year, you don’t have to repay the difference.

 After you’ve determined your contribution amounts, you’ll put money into the account through paycheck deductions.
-The IRS sets contribution limits each year — in 2021, you can contribute up to $2,750, and $2,850 in 2022.
+The IRS sets contribution limits each year for FSAs.

 Unfortunately, there’s no higher limit if you’re on a family plan.
 But if you have a spouse or partner, both of you can save up to the annual limit of an individual FSA.